LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Introduction

 \section{Introduction}

 The disruptive success of e-commerce and online shopping is steadily demanding a more streamlined and enjoyable customer shopping experience, from personalized garment recommendation~\citep{hsiao2018creating,cucurull2019context,sarkar2023outfittransformer,de2023disentangling} to visual product search~\citep{hadi2015buy,liu2016deepfashion,wu2021fashion, baldrati2022conditioned, morelli2021fashionsearch}.
-Given the large availability of online images as accessories, garments, and other related products, computer vision and multimedia research play a crucial role by offering valuable tools for a more personalized user experience.
-Among them, image-based virtual try-on has recently attracted significant interest in the research community with the introduction of several architectures~\citep{han2018viton,wang2018toward,morelli2022dresscode} that, given an image of a person and a garment taken from a catalog, allow to dress the person with the given try-on garment, while preserving human's pose and identity as well as texture and details of the input clothing item.
+Given the large availability of online images as accessories, garments, and other related products, Computer Vision and Multimedia research play a crucial role by offering valuable tools for a more personalized user experience.
+Among them, image-based virtual try-on has recently attracted significant interest in the research community with the introduction of several architectures~\citep{han2018viton,wang2018toward,morelli2022dresscode} that, given an image of a person and a garment taken from a catalog, allow to dress the person with the given try-on garment.

+The generation process carried out by current state-of-the-art methods for the task~\citep{morelli2022dresscode, lee2022high, ge2021parser, bai2022single} entirely relies on Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative}.
+During the last years, a new family of generative architectures, namely diffusion models~\citep{sohl2015deep, ho2020denoising}, have shown superior image generation quality compared to GANs~\citep{dhariwal2021diffusion}, also with a more stable training procedure.
+However, considering the high computational demand typical of diffusion models, Rombach~\etal~\citep{rombach2022high} have recently tackled the problem by introducing a latent-based version that works in the latent space of a pre-trained autoencoder, thus finding the best trade-off between computational load and image quality.